dhchenx/Catla/README.md

 ## Core functions
 1) <b>Task Runner:</b> To submit a single MapReduce job to a Hadoop cluster and obtain its analyzing results and logs after the job is completed.
 2) <b>Project Runner:</b> To submit a group of MapReduce jobs in an organized project folder and moniter the status of its running until completion; eventually, all analyzing results and their logs that contain informaiton of time cost in all phrases are downloaded to specified location in its project folder.
 3) <b>Optimizer Runner:</b> To create a series of MapReduece jobs with different combinations of parameter values according to parameter configuraion files and obtain the optimal parmater value sets with least time cost after the tuning process is finished.
-Two tuning process, namely exhaustive search and derivative-free optimization (DFO) techniques, are supported.
+Two tuning processes, namely exhaustive search and derivative-free optimization (DFO) techniques, are supported.

 ## Prerequisites
 1) You should run Catla in a Windows computer located in <b>the same network</b> as Hadoop clusters.
 It means Catla is able to access the IP of master host.